melvidoni/resume/content/experience/experience.md

   date_end = ""
   description = """

+  This position is permanent, and is equivalent to assistant professor (ternured) in USA.

   Responsibilities include:

   - Research.
-Range of topics focused in Software Engineering, Requirements Egineering, Software Development, and Agile Methodologies.
+Range of topics focused in empirical Software Engineering, Requirements Egineering, Software Development, and Agile Methodologies.
   - Teaching (refer to [teaching](/#teaching)) and Engagement.

   """